 Import People via SFTP

-1. A Share911 account with Manage Users permissions on the channels you wish to grant access to.
+- An account with Manage Users permissions on the channels you wish to grant access to.

 OPTIONAL: If the SFTP client requires an SFTP Server Host Public Key, it may be found here.
 Unlike the private key file which allows the server to authenticate the SFTP user, the server's public key is optional and is used by the SFTP client to authenticate the SFTP server itself.